-Starting the day off, and throughout the day will be two practical demonstrations of alchemy processes.
+Throughout the day will be two practical demonstrations of alchemy processes.
 Sian Sibley will be demonstrating the use of a soxhlet extractor, which is a very easy piece of lab equipment to use in order to create your own herbal tincture.
-Benjamin will be demonstrating the volatisation of Sal Ammoniac, a mineral salt special to alchemy, in the eventual creation later in the day of a unique 17th century spagyric formula.
+Benjamin Turale will be demonstrating the volatisation of Sal Ammoniac, a mineral salt special to alchemy, in the eventual creation later in the day of a unique 17th century spagyric formula.

 12 - 1pm - 1 hr lunch